Anusharajalakshme-ASICDesign/Anushaganesan-ASICdesign/Cross_functional_collaboration.md

 <summary><b>🔌 USB Downstream Port-Power & Over-Current Sense (OCS) Optimization</b></summary>

 * **Situation:** USB downstream ports utilized a shared-pin configuration for Port Power and Over-Current Sense (OCS).
 The RTL used a 4ms timer to filter OCS events (where a weak zero signaled an over-current event) to ensure valid reporting for power-off sequences.
-* **Task:** Resolve a post-silicon failure where the initial power ramp-up on the VBUS line was being incorrectly identified as a valid OCS event, causing the ports to fail to power up properly.
+* **Task:** Resolved post-silicon failure in USB downstream power delivery caused by mismatch between RTL timing assumptions and real analog power ramp behavior.
-* **Action:** Diagnosed that the initial voltage ramp lasted longer than the 4ms RTL filter, creating a false-positive OCS trigger.
-I redesigned the RTL to include a dedicated 10ms debounce timer at the start of the power-on sequence to mask the initial power surge.
+* **Action:** Identified limitation in existing debounce logic and redesigned power-on sequencing to incorporate hardware-aware timing margins.
-* **Result:** Successfully validated the fix in post-silicon, ensuring downstream ports powered up correctly without false over-current triggers.
+* **Result:** Introduced a robust debounce methodology for shared power/sense interfaces, improving reliability across similar mixed-signal designs.
-* **Impact:** **Ensured 100% functional reliability of USB power delivery** across all downstream ports and established a robust hardware debounce methodology for shared-pin power/sense architectures.
+* **Impact:** Ensured stable power delivery across all downstream ports and **influenced design practices** for handling analog-digital boundary conditions.
 * **Takeaway:** Post-silicon validation requires a deep understanding of analog electrical characteristics (like power ramp-up) that are often simplified in RTL and Gate-Level Simulations (GLS).
 </details>